 As diagrammed here there is no formal Document Repository, although the functionality is provided virtually.
 That is that a Document Source can choose to not include the document as a Binary resource, but rather include a URL to a repository that is recognized as part of the trust domain.
 This distinction is available in MHD today, although it is not pointed out as such and thus not well known.
 The only value to creating a Document Repository is to define input transaction as different from output transaction.
+Specifically by defining a Document Repository we enable third-party Repository systems.
+A Document Repository could be supported as is today, but is not defined by IHE MHDS profile.

 Closed Issues

-<List the closed issues/questions with their resolutions.
-These are particularly useful for recording the rationale for closed issues to forestall unnecessary rehashing in the future and/or to make it easier to identify when a closed issue should be re-opened due to new information.>
+1. This profile was renamed from MHD-HIE to Mobile Health Document Sharing (MHDS).
+This name leverages the concept of “Document Sharing” as defined in the HIE whitepaper, and includes the original MHD acronym while removing the word “access” which is important in MHD to define it as an API, and inserting the word “Sharing” which indicates persistence.

 General Introduction and Shared Appendices